-The recipient of the Award should have contributed over a period of at least 20 years since the award of his or her doctorate at the time of nomination.
+The recipient of the Award should have contributed over a period of at least 20 years since the award of their doctorate at the time of nomination.
 This award is the highest recognition NARST can bestow for contributions to science education through exemplary, high quality research.